Alimisolution/codebility-assessment/mobile/README-3-5-YEARS.md

-# Mobile Assessment (3-5 Years Experience)
+# Mobile Assessment (5+ Years Experience)

 ## Overview

-Welcome to the **3-5 Years** mobile development assessment!
-Your task is to build a simple product details screen with data fetching.
+Welcome to the **Senior** mobile development assessment!
+Your task is to create a small food app feature that demonstrates your architecture decisions and React Native knowledge.
 This assessment is designed to take **1-2 hours** of coding time, but you have **1-2 days** to complete it.

 ## Task Summary

-1. Create a product details screen that fetches data from an API
+1. Create a restaurant details screen with menu items
-2. Display product information with a simple image, title, price, and description
+2. Implement a cart feature for adding items
-3. Implement a basic "Add to Cart" functionality
+3. Focus on architecture and component design
-4. Handle loading and error states
+4. Use mock data (no API integration required)

 ## Steps to Complete